Hardman Earle: Allerton Tower

-Earle bought part of the Allerton Hall Estate and on it built a mansion called Allerton Tower.
-It was a grand Italianate building with a tower, designed by Harvey Lonsdale Elmes.
-The mansion was demolished and only associated buildings remain.
-The locality has now become Allerton Tower Park.
+Earle bought part of the Allerton Hall estate and built a mansion called Allerton Tower.
+The mansion was of classic Italianate style, designed by Harvey Lonsdale Elmes, with a tower providing a view of the surrounding countryside, it was completed in 1849.

+The tower was demolished in 1937.
+The lodge, stables, former laundry and part of the orangery remain.
+The locality was acquired by Liverpool Corporation in 1924 and has now become Allerton Towers Park.